TheStig294/100-more-randomats-pack-3/README.md

 ## Time Stop
 All moving objects on the map freeze in place for 60 seconds, except for players.\
+NOTE: This randomat is disabled by default as it can cause issues with players becoming stuck.
+If this randomat is enabled you may need to know how to teleport players out of places where they cannot get out.\
 \
-_ttt_randomat_timestop_ - Default: 1 - Whether this randomat is enabled
+_ttt_randomat_timestop_ - Default: 0 - Whether this randomat is enabled

 ## Secret Friday Update
 Everyone gets a minecraft bow and minecraft block weapon.
 All other weapons are striped from players and the ground.\